ABOUT THE FOURS

 RHYTHM.
 FLOW.
 RETURN.

-• Continuity over time
+continuity over time

-• Adaptability without collapse
+adaptability without collapse

-• Rhythm instead of force
+rhythm instead of force

-This is a practice you return to—again and again—allowing the body to soften, reorganize, and respond with a new level of depth.
+This is a practice you return to—again and again—allowing the body to soften, recalibrate, and respond with increasing depth and trust.
+While each format stands alone, the work is most effective when practiced together—as a cycle.

 OUR PROCESS